 Download: Board Approved Concept Plan and Site Program - Feb 20, 2018 (4 pp.)

-The East Bay Regional Park District is designing plans to remove large debris and non-native vegetation from Encinal Beach, City of Alameda, CA. In addition, there is currently a large rusty barge imbedded in the shoreline which will be removed and the shoreline will be reinforced to protect a portion of the Bay Trail from wind and wave erosion.
+The East Bay Regional Park District is designing plans to remove large debris and non-native vegetation from Encinal Beach, City of Alameda, CA. In addition, there is currently a large rusty barge embedded in the shoreline which will be removed and the shoreline will be reinforced to protect a portion of the Bay Trail from wind and wave erosion.
 Approximately 0.5 acre of the beach will be re-vegetated with native dune vegetation, which is currently completely covered with non-native ice plant.
 The site will also be graded to improve beach assess for non-motorized personal watercraft.

 Download: Encinal Notice of Completion - Apr 2017 (2 pp.)

 Download: Encinal Final IS/MND - Jun 2017 (295 pp.)